cwbads22/femqrcode/README.md

 <h3>What I learned</h3>
 <p> I learned how to organize the parts <divs> of my project with <strong>flex</strong> and CSS tricks.
 I also used Responsively Browser<br>
 to keep track of the medias the design should fit (eg, mobile, tablet and laptop/desktop screens).
-Other important point is, Mobile First<br>
+Other important point is, Mobile First
 Design makes things way easier! </p>

 <p> Despite it's a newbie challenge, it took a lot of research and time to accomplish, but I'm happy with the final result.
 Need to study<br>